Search This Blog

 3. When the team structure is distributed across time zones or the environment requires navigating through multiple client priorities, personality profiles, escaped defects noted by the client in production aggravating users, the communication evolves to semantics where ambiguity reigns.

-One may find that this resonates to the principle of information theory where the Channel Capacity (C) the strength of “signal” has to be increased within the allowable limits of the bandwidth in the channel (B) over the noise (N) introduced.
-Interested readers can review the Shannon-Hartley theorem (n.d.) for the details .
+One may find that this resonates to the principle of information theory where the Channel Capacity (C) the strength of “signal” must be increased within the allowable limits of the bandwidth in the channel (B) over the noise (N) introduced.
+Interested readers can review the Shannon-Hartley theorem (n.d.) for the details.
 The same is true even in Project Communication:

 Clarity in communication is directly proportional to the versatility of the communication style of the originator and inversely proportional to the presence of verbal communication in the communication medium.

 I view this clarity in communication as the utility value of the agility in communication.
 An email going out asking a question or answering a question for which another question is asked in response means that communication is ambiguous.
 Such iterative sprints of email communication will not be interactive yielding results when influence and semantics mandate attention.
 Use of video podcasts, conference bridges, and plain collaborative conversations will transform the signal strength in communication.
-Using this SIT model determining the right vehicle to communicate is more important than the communication.
-In order to be successful in agile, one has to be agile and think agile.
+Using this SIT model, determining the right vehicle to communicate is more important than communication.
+To be successful in agile, one must be agile and think agile.
 Results will then speak for themselves.

 References